 To plant the seeds, I lightly scraped the soil with a hand rake.

-I sprinkled on the seeds to each bag, and covered the seeds shallowly with soil.
-I moisted the soil with a spray bottle to wet the soil.
+I sprinkled the seeds onto the soil of each bag and covered the seeds shallowly with soil.
+I moistened the soil with a spray bottle to wet the soil.
 I actually used this spray bottle for the first 7 days.